Types of Mermaids Worldwide

 Types of Mermaids Worldwide: 25+ Selkies, Merrows, and More

 When I was a little girl, I wanted to be part of their world.
 Mermaids, that is.
 I swam in the pool, with my feet “fused” together, and emerged to the surface only to flip my long hair behind me.
 Just like Ariel.
 I was obsessed with all things mermaid.
 Following this Disney affliction (I mean, addiction), I spent years of my life researching and reading about these illusive mythical sea creatures.
 And I learned that there are literally dozens of types of mermaids…and they’re not just seen in Europe.
 They’re seen worldwide!
+What are these mysterious creatures that have captured our imagination for centuries?
+Let’s dive in!

 First, What Is A Mermaid, Exactly?

-Are mermaids real?
-And what is a mermaid, exactly?
-These are questions that most little girls and imaginative individuals of all ages ask.
-There was a “documentary” some years back that gave us a glance into the supposed mermaid sightings worldwide.
-Unfortunately, most of the documentary was fabricated and it confused many of us.
-They portrayed mermaids as being real, corporeal beings with flesh and bone.
-I feel the problem with this depiction is that mermaids, mermen, and many other mythical sea creatures are in fact in the spirit realm.
-They are elementals.
-Guardians of sea and sky.
+Often in documentaries, mermaids are portrayed as being real, corporeal beings with flesh and bone.
+Which, in the grand scheme of the Universe, could be a legitimate reality.
+But I feel the problem with this depiction is that mermaids, mermen, and many other mythical sea creatures may actually be in the spirit realm.
+Like a form of elementals.
+Or guardians of sea and sky.
 And if they are in fact spiritual beings, this explains how they are able to shapeshift, traverse between worlds, and much more.

-25+ Types of Mermaids Worldwide
+25+ Types of Mermaids and Merfolk Worldwide

 Mermaids are a comparative myth.
 This means multiple cultures, on nearly every continent, share similar legends about human-like sea creatures.
 Dating back thousands of years, we have archaeological proof of people’s belief in these mysterious beings.
-There were even gods and goddesses who were portrayed as part-fish, part-dolphin, etc. This list is by no means exhaustive, but I hope you learn something new!
-And, for clarification, any human-like creature whose home is the sea can be called a mermaid or merman.
-Mer-maid means sea-maid.
-So, the typical depiction of the mermaid looking like a human up top and having one fin on the bottom, is an over-generalization.
+There were even gods and goddesses who were portrayed as part-fish, part-dolphin, etc.

 1. Alven (Ottermaaner): A Type of Elven Mermaid